Manikeshmk/Manikeshmk/README.md

 🏆 **Achievements**
 - Top 20 in India — National **Analog Design Hackathon (C2S)**
-- 2nd Prize — **AI & VLSI Hackathon** @ IIIT Dharwad
+- 2nd Prize — **AI & VLSI Hackathon** @ IIIT Dharwad.

-🧑‍💻**I Need Job**
+🧑‍💻 **I Need Job**.
 • I am looking for 1 year long internship for Year 2026-27.
 • i am available for both remote job and onsite roles.
 • If you are recruiter and there is good fit in my profile , please email me.

 <img src="./assets/divider.svg" width="100%" />